Giordano Fellowship & ESP Advanced Training (EAT) Centres

 I. Eligibility criteria

-Member of the ESP for at least three consecutive years.
+Have been a member of the ESP for at least three consecutive years

-Successfully passed board examination or resident in the last year of the training (obvious from the CV
+Have successfully passed board examination or be a resident in the last year of the training (obvious from the CV)

-Good knowledge of English or a European language used at the training center
+Have a good knowledge of English or a European language used at the training centre

-Current place of work in a center of pathology of national repute, involved in teaching and research (to guarantee further dissemination of the knowledge/experience gained)
+Currently work in a pathology centre of national repute, and be involved in teaching and research (to guarantee further dissemination of the knowledge/experience gained)

-Application form with name of the EAT center selected from the ESP list, with specified duration and timing of the training period (download application form)
+An application form with name of the EAT centre selected from the ESP list.
+The application will specify duration and dates of the training period and personalised scientific and the educational programme developed in close collaboration with the host EAT centre (download application form)

-Letter of recommendation from the national society of pathology
+A letter of recommendation from the National Society of Pathology

 A. Formal evaluation All above listed documents will be checked by the office of the ESP.
-If anything will be missing, the applicant will be requested to supply additional materials.
+If anything is missing, the applicant will be requested to supply additional materials.